 Stage 2

-Interested prequalified contractors shall submit bids to CalRecycle according to the Stage 2 instructions.
+Interested prequalified contractors shall submit bids via the online submittal portal following the Stage 2 instructions posted by CalRecycle.

-For more information about our recovery efforts, visit the Disaster Recovery Home Page.
+For more information about recovery efforts, visit the Disaster Recovery Home Page.

 For more information contact: Contracts Staff, contracts@calrecycle.ca.gov